Grey Gardens: Controversy

 Ethical questions have been raised about Grey Gardens since its release.
-In 1976, Walter Goodman wrote in The New York Times that, "the film presents [the Beales] as a pair of grotesques," and asked, "why were they put on exhibition this way?"
+In 1976, Walter Goodman wrote in The New York Times that "the film presents [the Beales] as a pair of grotesques," and asked "why were they put on exhibition this way?"
 In 2014, in conversation with Alex Simon for The Hollywood Interview, Albert Maysles was asked specifically about the issue of exploitation: "Grey Gardens was very controversial when it was initially released, with some circles feeling you and David were exploiting these two women who seemed to be mentally ill."
-Maysles replied that, "as someone with a background in psychology, I knew better than to claim [the Beales] were mentally ill.
+Maysles replied that "as someone with a background in psychology, I knew better than to claim [the Beales] were mentally ill.
 Their behavior was just their way of asserting themselves.
 And what could be a better way to assert themselves than a film about them asserting themselves?
 Nothing more, nothing less.
 It’s just them.
 They were always in control."
 Nevertheless, the matter has continued to be the subject of debate, with some commentators coming down on the side of exploitation, others on the side of empathy.
 In at least one case, it was concluded that both exploitation and empathy were to be found in the film.

-In his article, Goodman also pointed out that the Beales were represented in negotiations with the Maysles by their family lawyer and that they were, "paid for their cooperation and are due to participate in any profits."
-Adam White, writing for The Telegraph in 2018 reported that, "[The Beales'] reasoning for allowing the cameras in was also practical: they were in dire need of money."
+In his article, Goodman also pointed out that the Beales were represented in negotiations with the Maysles by their family lawyer and that they were "paid for their cooperation and are due to participate in any profits."
+Adam White, writing for The Telegraph in 2018, reported that "[The Beales'] reasoning for allowing the cameras in was also practical: they were in dire need of money."
 In the context of documentary making, paying one's subjects has long been a source of ethical debate in terms of how it impacts the final work.

 Adaptations

 Musical theatre

 The documentary, and the women's story, were adapted as a full-length musical, Grey Gardens, with book by Doug Wright, music by Scott Frankel and lyrics by Michael Korie.
 Starring Christine Ebersole and Mary Louise Wilson, the show premiered at Playwrights Horizons in New York City in February 2006.
 The musical re-opened on Broadway in November 2006 at the Walter Kerr Theatre, and was included in more than 25 "Best of 2006" lists in newspapers and magazines.
 The production won a Tony Award for Best Costume Design, and Ebersole and Wilson each won Tony Awards for their performances.
 The Broadway production closed on July 29, 2007.
 It was the first musical on Broadway ever to be adapted from a documentary.

+A new Australian adaptation of the women's story, House of Rot: Grey Gardens, by Dino Dimitriadis and Victoria Falconer was created in 2025.
+'Weaving original compositions with new interpretations of known songs both contemporary and classic.'
+The first production at The Malthouse Theatre in 2026 will star Paul Capsis and Adam Noviello as Big Edie and Little Edie respectively.